Driving in Uganda

 Driving in Uganda can be very different from driving at home.

-We drive on the left-hand side of the road and some of our roads are narrow, and have loose gravel.
+We drive on the left-hand side of the road and most of our roads are narrow and have loose gravel.
 It’s not unusual to see sheep or cattle on roads in rural areas.
-Please be vigrant about this and if you hit an animal in a game park you are definitely fined for the loss.
+For those on a self drive in Uganda, please be vigilant about this and if you hit an animal in a game park you are definitely fined for the loss.

 You need to give yourself plenty of time to reach your destination whether it’s a short or long distance to it by understanding Uganda’s road rules and signs.